-All of the works you will be required to read will be posted to Moodle.
+All of the works you are required to read will be posted to Brightspace (D2L).
 You may also choose to purchase the following book.

 Messenger, William E., et al. The Canadian Writer's Handbook: Essentials Edition.
 2nd ed., Oxford UP, 2017.